 All these ribbons were 2.5″ in width and 10 yards on the roll.
 You could customize this wreath by choosing your favorite team colors.
 We also have several different football themed signs.

-Wreath Form – Our 24″ wreaths measure 15″ across the widest ring.
-With the addition of mesh, ribbons etc, you wind up with a finished wreath that measures 24″ or greater.
+Our Trendy Tree 24″ wreaths measure 15″ across the widest ring.
+With the addition of mesh, ribbons etc for instance, you wind up with a finished wreath that measures 24″ or greater.
 You could use another color of wreath form for this project.